psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "Confound it! what are you about?" exclaimed the King in a passion.

-"Don’t be angry," said she; " I did it in a dream."
+"Don't be angry," said she; " I did it in a dream."

 "What did you dream this time?" he asked.